delorum/simple-net/README.md

 WRONG: ("b", b:Float), ("a", a:Float), ("op", op:String)

 The `NetServer` constructor have additional parameter `ping_timeout` of type Int which is zero by default.
 You can set it to any non-zero positive value.
 If parameter is set, server sends "ping" messages ({"ping":true}) to all connected clients every `ping_timeout` milliseconds.
 If sending is failed, such client will be disconnected automatically.

     val server = NetServer(9000, 60000) // server will send ping messages every 60 seconds

 Code: client
 ------------

 Let's create the client for our arithmetic server which is sending random integers every 5 seconds and checking the answers.

     import com.github.dunnololda.simplenet._

     object ArithmeticClient extends App {
-      val client = NetClient(host = "localhost", port = 9000, ping_timeout = 0)
+      val client = NetClient(host = "localhost", port = 9000)  // ping_timeout parameter is also supported
+      client.waitConnection()
       while(true) {
         val (a, b) = ((math.random*100).toFloat, (math.random*100).toFloat)
         val (op, answer) = (math.random*4).toInt match {